National Cybersecurity Center: Cybersecurity for Government Leaders

+While reaching out to only state leaders, the NCC received many requests from government leaders and their staff at the local level to join the training as well.
+In 2023, the NCC expanded the training to be more inclusive of all government leaders and their staff, and Cybersecurity for Government Leaders (CfGL) was created.

 Colorado Cyber Resource Center

-In 2021 the National Cybersecurity Center (NCC) announced the launch of the Colorado Cyber Resource Center (CCRC) to help Colorado’s local governments, school districts, special districts, and critical infrastructure towards a more cyber-secure future.
+In 2021 the NCC announced the launch of the Colorado Cyber Resource Center (CCRC) to help Colorado’s local governments, school districts, special districts, and critical infrastructure towards a more cyber-secure future.

-The Colorado Cyber Resource Center is the shared product of the Colorado Whole of State Working Group and the NCC.
+The CCRC is the shared product of the Colorado Whole of State Working Group and the NCC.
 Led by local jurisdictions and supporting state and federal agencies, the Whole of State Working Group has evolved over the past several years into an organized collaborative working towards rising the tide of cybersecurity in Colorado.
 Concerned with the needs of our least-resourced jurisdictions, the Working Group uses feedback from smaller jurisdictions as a starting point for developing cyber resources in Colorado.

 PISCES

-The CCRC will soon serve as the hub for Colorado’s chapter of PISCES- an initiative that helps monitor network flows of smaller jurisdictions at no charge while allowing cybersecurity students to gain experience that translates into workforce talent.
-The Public Infrastructure Security Cyber Education System (PISCES) provides qualified students with curricula and supervised experiences to act as entry-level cyber analysts.
+The CCRC will soon serve as the hub for Colorado’s chapter of the Public Infrastructure Security Cyber Education System (PISCES), an initiative that helps monitor network flows of smaller jurisdictions at no charge while allowing cybersecurity students to gain experience that translates into workforce talent.
+PISCES provides qualified students with curricula and supervised experiences to act as entry-level cyber analysts.
 Students analyze streaming data for small communities or municipalities who may otherwise not be able to obtain cybersecurity to the extent needed.
 Through PISCES, a reliable, high-quality pipeline is being developed to address the shortage of cyber professionals ready for the workforce.

 PISCES works with professors to develop a curriculum for students in cyber-related fields and to give those students controlled access to real data from communities and municipalities.
 Students learn and enhance their skills in detecting threats while providing information to the municipalities and communities to secure the threat and prevent future attacks.

-Cyber range

-In January 2022, the Colorado Cyber Resource Center partnered with RangeForce to launch a statewide cyber range available to K-12 students and career-transitioning adults alike.